 2. Find out the photographer’s style.
 Not just the types of pictures he/she takes but his/her approach to the day.
 Ask for references and ask the bride/groom about that.
 Again, while budget is important this is critical to you being happy on that day.

 3. Finally, try not to interview too many photographers in the same day.
 Let’s face it, the pics will all run together and you will be more confused.

-4. I lied, one more point.
-Please don’t believe the hype that you don’t have to use a “wedding photographer” for weddings…that it will save you tons of money to use any type of photographer.
+4. Please don’t believe the hype that you don’t have to use a “wedding photographer” for weddings…that it will save you tons of money to use any type of photographer.
 Capturing a wedding on film is an art.
-There is no do-overs.
+There are no do-overs.
 You can’t ask the bride/groom to re-kiss at the altar because you missed the shot.
 You need (seriously, NEED) a photographer that is experienced at weddings.
 They know the flow and can also anticipate the next event.